-Dr Frederick Van Gysegem is principal at Roland Berger global consulting and Consultant at the Qatar Ministry of Transport and Communications, where he advises key decision makers on strategical topics (mainly in the public and financial sectors).
-In his earlier career, he developed deep functional expertise in workforce transformation and is a regular adviser to governments, agencies, human resources service providers and sector associations on labour-market topics.
+Dr Frederick Van Gysegem is partner at Roland Berger, where he advises decisionmakers on strategic topics (mainly in the public and financial sectors).
+He developed deep functional expertise in workforce transformation and is a regular advisor to governments, agencies, HR service providers and sector associations on labor market topics.
 Frederick completed his PhD in Economics at Ghent University in 2013 and was a visiting researcher at Queen's University in Belfast.
 Prior to joining Roland Berger, he worked in asset management and for governments.
-He also holds master's degrees in Economics, and in Banking and Finance.
+He also holds a Master's degree in economics and an M.Sc. in Banking and Finance.